lorenzo-rovigatti/comp_bio_notes/enhanced.md

 One common application is shown in [](#fig:alchemical_free_energy).
 In the figure, the green arrows represent the absolute binding free energy, $\Delta G_\text{bind}$, of each ligand (indicated by the superscript), which involves changing the environment from unbound in the aqueous phase to bound in a complex with the protein target.
 These quantities are experimentally measurable but are challenging to directly compute, as the change in the environment can be considerably complicated.
 The red arrows represent alchemical transformations where Ligand 1 is mutated into a similar Ligand 2 in the same environment.
 These transformations are frequently more amenable to practical computations.
 The yellow circles in the figures indicate the region of each ligand that undergoes the most significant changes in the alchemical transformation and would likely be modeled using a "softcore potential" during the alchemical transformation.

 There are three principal methodologies underpin AFE calculations, each offering distinct approaches to determining free energy differences.
-Here I want to introduce them very briefly, so that the reader is aware of their existence
+Here I want to introduce them very briefly, so that the reader is aware of their existence.

 ## Hamiltonian integration